-The water cycle continues unabated, but drying up and removing wetlands forces water to run off and accumulate where it wouldn’t normally go.
+The hydrologic cycle continues unabated, but drying up and removing wetlands forces water to run off and accumulate where it wouldn’t usually go.

 Human behavior does affect the climate, and it comes back to batter us like a boomerang.

-It has been said that water tells the story of humankind and Earth, it’s part of the hydrologic cycle.
-First, we are composed of water; second, water shapes land both by years of erosion and by depositing sand, sediment and salt in the shape of basins and river deltas and alluvial fans, which form deserts; third, you can trace the migration of humankind throughout the world back to the rivers, seas, lakes and oceans.
+Water tells the story of humankind and Earth, it’s part of the hydrologic cycle.
+First, we are composed of water.
+Second, water shapes land both by years of erosion and by depositing sand, sediment, and salt in the shape of basins and river deltas and alluvial fans, which form deserts.
+Third, you can trace the migration of humankind throughout the world back to the rivers, seas, lakes, and oceans.

 (Audit of the Universe chapter 3.1)

-We are at the Water Cycle Café, which to recap Inventory of the Universe, is a European or American-style diner restaurant that looks like the entire Earth, where air, water and food interrelate and ordering, cooking, serving and disposal run on the water cycle: precipitation > canopy interception > snowmelt > runoff > infiltration > subsurface (groundwater) flow > evaporation > condensation > sublimation (absorption).
+We are at the Water Cycle Café, which to recap Inventory of the Universe, is a European or American-style diner restaurant that looks like the entire Earth, where air, water, and food interrelate and ordering, cooking, serving and disposal run on the hydrologic cycle: precipitation > canopy interception > snowmelt > runoff > infiltration > subsurface (groundwater) flow > evaporation > condensation > sublimation (absorption).

 This time, however, the Café is closed.
 How can that be?
 The water cycle never stops, does it?

-We have never thought about the history of water in human civilization, in agriculture and industry, of humans as stewards of water… and yet we are, and we have been for centuries.
+We have never thought about the history of water in human civilization, in agriculture and industry, of humans as stewards of water.
+Yet, we are, and we have been for centuries.

 Is the Water Café still viable?